MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension.md

 To use the Machine Learning extension for R package management in your database, follow the steps below.

 1. Ensure that **Machine Learning: Enable R** is enabled.
-This setting is disnabled by default.
+This setting is disabled by default.
 1. Provide the path to your preexisting R installation under **Machine Learning: R Path**.

 ## Next steps